Myfanwy/VisualTechRoundup2015/Slides_rpres.md

  1) Making better/more effective graphs

       - Enormous topic
-      - I'll show you a few examples of some graphs you may not have seen before
+      - I'll show you an examples of a graph type you may not have seen before
-      - You will have access to the literal source code of everything I show you.

  2) **Brief** introduction to Git/GitHub